Skip to main content English

 Günther Körmöczi

-Prof. Günther Körmöczi, M.D., MMEDep.
-Head of the Dept. of Blood Group Serology and Transfusion Medicine, Head of Red Cell Laboratory and Granulocyte Immunology
+Prof. Günther Körmöczi, M.D., MMEDeputy Head of the Dept. of Transfusion Medicine and Cell Therapy, Head of Red Cell Laboratory and Granulocyte Immunology

 Position: Associate Professor